Researchers want to safeguard small businesses against cyber threats

 What scenarios should companies prepare for?

 Jan Stentoft is leading the new project, which has received DKK 8.5 million from the Danish Industry Foundation.
-All activities are performed with colleagues in the project from SDU’s Center for War Studies and the Department of Mathematics and Computer Science, as well as the Royal Danish Defence College.
+All activities are performed with colleagues in the project from SDU’s Center for War Studies and Department of Mathematics and Computer Science as well as the Royal Danish Defence College.